benchmarking-suite/benchsuite-docs/src/scheduler.rst

 * ``DOCKER_HOST`` (default: "localhost:2375"): the host and port of the Docker Swarm instance (used to create containers though the Docker API)
 * ``DOCKER_BENCHSUITE_IMAGE`` (default: "benchsuite/benchsuite-multiexec"): the name of the benchsuite-multiexec image to use
 * ``DOCKER_GLOBAL_ENV``: a comma separated list of environment variables that will be set in the benchsuite-multiexec container (e.g. "VAR1=val1,var_2=val2").
 Useful to set the an http proxy if necessary.
 Use '\,' to insert a comma in the variables names or values.
-* ``DOCKER_GLOBAL_TAGS``: a comma separated list of string that will be set as tags in the benchmarking results (e.g. "test1,scheduled,automatic")
+* ``BENCHSUITE_GLOBAL_TAGS``: a comma separated list of string that will be set as tags in the benchmarking results (e.g. "test1,scheduled,automatic")
+* ``DOCKER_ADDITIONAL_OPTS``: a comma separated list of options in the format 'KEY=VAL' that will be added to the Docker service create invocation.
+VAL is evaluated using json.loads() function.
+See DockerCreateServiceReference_ for a reference of available options (e.g. 'hosts={"myhost":"10.1.0.1"}')
-* ``DOCKER_ADDITIONAL_OPTS``: a string that allows to specify additional command line options that will be appended to the benchsuite-multiexec container command (e.g. "-vvv --failonerror")
+* ``BENCHSUITE_ADDITIONAL_OPTS``: additional options that will be set on the benchsuite-multiexec command line (e.g. "-vvv --failonerror")

 Benchsuite Scheduler Docker image
 ---------------------------------